-A leather stain is a gel paste or liquid that gives the leather its colour.
-Stains don't go through the leather as dyes do, so layers can build up, or the colour can change.
+A leather stain is a gel paste or liquid that gives the leather its color.
+Stains don't go through the leather as dyes do, so layers can build up, or the color can change.
 Leather stains are sometimes called "antique," They are used after tooling to make the tooling marks stand out.

-It's fun to work with natural leather because I can try out different colours and ways to apply them to make my coloured leather.
-I've been trying out leather stains to add colour to a piece that has already been dyed.
+It's fun to work with natural leather because I can try out different colors and ways to apply them to make my colored leather.
+I've been trying out leather stains to add color to a piece that has already been dyed.

-Leather stains use a pigmented material to add colour to the surface of the leather.
-Stains have bigger molecules than leather dyes, so they can't colour leather as profoundly.
+Leather stains use a pigmented material to add color to the surface of the leather.
+Stains have bigger molecules than leather dyes, so they can't color leather as profoundly.

 Before dying leather, it needs to be stained.

 If you let the stain sit longer, it will get darker.